Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Thermal blobs and measurements in poor solvents

 where, $N_{k}$ is the number of Kuhn-steps in a chain, $N_\text{blob}$ is the number of Kuhn-steps in a thermal blob, and $R_\text{blob}$ is the mean size of a thermal blob.
 The Flory exponent $\nu$ is $\approx 0.59$ in a good solvent, and $1/3$ in a poor solvent.
 The size of the thermal blob is a function of temperature.
 For instance, under athermal solvent conditions, the entire chain obeys self avoiding walk statistics, so the blob size is equal to the size of a single Kuhn-step.
 On the other hand, for temperatures approaching the $\theta$-temperature, the blob size grows to engulf the entire chain.
-From the definitions of \pih\ and \pig\ (see Eqs.~(\ref{eq:pig})), it is clear that on length scales smaller than the blob length scale both these quantities must remain constant.
-On the other hand, Eq.~(\ref{eq:chainsize}) suggests that on length scales large compared to the blob length scale, \pih\ and \pig\ must scale as $M^{0.09}$ in good solvents, and $M^{-1/6}$ in poor solvents.
-Figure~\ref{fig:logpihblob} re-examines the $\log \pih$ versus $\log M$ data for the solvent used in this study in the light of these arguments.
-It is clear that after an initial regime of constant values, there is a crossover to the expected scaling laws in both the good and poor solvent regimes.
-The crossover from one scaling regime to the next begins approximately at the blob length scale, an estimate of which can be made as follows.